A search for neutrino signal from dark matter annihilation in the center of the Milky Way with Baikal NT200: Results and discussion

-we show NT200 results (red line) for $\nu\bar{\nu}$ channel along with limits from other neutrino experiments, the ANTARES~\cite{Adrian-Martinez:2015wey}, IceCube\cite{Aartsen:2015xej}, Super-Kamiokande~\cite{Frankiewicz:2015zma} and also 1~year sensitivity of 12~clusters of Baikal-GVD project~\cite{GC-GVD2015} to dark matter annihilation signal in the GC.
-Other annihilation channels can be probed also by gamma-telescopes.
-In Fig.~\ref{fig:9} we compare the upper limits at 90\% CL on $\tau^+\tau^-$ annihilation cross section obtained with NT200 dataset and other experiments including
+Other annihilation channels can be probed also by gamma-telescopes\footnote{Here we note, that dark matter annihilations into monochromatic neutrinos are always produced with some amount of photons generated by electroweak bremsstrahlung.
+Thus, $\nu\bar{\nu}$ channel can be indirectly probed with gamma-ray telescopes, see recent discussion in~\cite{Queiroz:2016zwd}.}.
+In Fig.~\ref{fig:9} we compare upper limits at 90\% CL on the $\tau^+\tau^-$ annihilation cross section obtained with the NT200 dataset and other experiments including